-It’s understandable that many people get anxious when it comes down to choosing whether or not to get a home warranty.
+Understandably, many people get anxious when it comes down to choosing whether or not to get a home warranty.
 People are often concerned about purchasing the right warranty, so you aren’t overpaying.
-But ultimately, they don’t want to purchase something that won’t actually offer the assistance they need, when they need it.
+But ultimately, they don’t want to purchase something that won’t offer the assistance they need, when they need it.
 If you are in the process of trying to decide whether or not a home warranty is worth the cost, allow us to help.

 First, to know whether a home warranty is worth the cost, it is important that you fully understand what a home warranty is.
-Some people tend to get a home warranty and home insurance confused, however warranties and insurance have different uses.
-While a home insurance policy can help you recover losses from damages such as fire or flood, a home warranty covers any damages to your home and appliances for a determined period of time.
-When you’re moving into a new home, you may not know how well the previous home-owners took care of the appliances in the home.
-Therefore, purchasing a home warranty could cover any repairs or damages that happen within the set period of time.
+Some people tend to get a home warranty and home insurance confused; however, warranties and insurance have different uses.
+While a home insurance policy can help you recover losses from damages such as fire or flood, a home warranty covers any damages to your home and appliances for a determined period.
+When you’re moving into a new home, you may not know how well the previous homeowners took care of the appliances in the home.
+Therefore, purchasing a home warranty could cover any repairs or damages that happen within a set period.

 What does a Home Warranty Cost and What Does it Cover?

 A home warranty will cost anywhere from $400-$900 annually, but there is also usually a $50-$100 service fee every time you file a claim.
-It cannot be overstated that it is really critical that you read the fine print to be clear on what the warranty actually covers.
+It cannot be overstated that you must read the fine print to be clear on what the warranty covers.
 A home warranty will cover things such as roof or window leaks, problems that may arise with a pool, faulty HVAC or electrical systems, plumbing issues, and appliances.
 However, the fine print will give you details on the limitations of the warranty and service turn-around time.

 Beware of Common Pitfalls with Home Warranties